Bacon-wrapped chicken livers make a perfect appetiser for anyone wanting to level up their nutrient density with a luscious bacon taste.

-These bacon-wrapped chicken livers make for a great appetiser for someone who is feeling a bit more adventurous and wanting to increase their nutrient density while still having the familiar luscious bacon taste.
-The chicken livers are a great source of lean protein along with vitamin A, B2, B5, B12, choline, folate, iron, phosphorus and selenium.
-The bacon fills in some additional potassium and B1.
+The liver is a great source of lean protein along with vitamin A, B2, B5, B12, choline, folate, iron, phosphorus and selenium.
+Bacon fills in some additional potassium and B1.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.